 If the problem persists, the culprit might be your network.
 Go to Settings > General > Reset > Reset Network Settings.
 This will wipe the entire network settings, including DNS preferences and Wi-Fi.
 Starting from scratch may help you to get iMessage working again.

 Problem in Sending and Receiving Messages after you are back Online

-Suppose your service suddenly drops or you are out of service, you would expect iMessage to deliver your messages when your connection comes back.
-But, sometimes, it may get stuck in a loop where it stops receiving and sending messages.
+Suppose your service suddenly drops or you are out of service.
+You would expect iMessage to deliver your messages when your connection comes back.
+But, sometimes, it may get stuck in a loop where it stops receiving and sending notifications.

 If you see a red exclamation mark next to your text, tap the icon and select Try Again.
 If this doesn’t work, choose the Send as Text Message option so the message will be sent as an SMS.

 You can reboot your phone, connect to a stable Wi-Fi network, and see if the problem is solved.